unep-grid/mapx-documentation/docs/legal-notices/privacy-policy.rst

 **Last Updated: 27 January 2025**

-MapX is a platform developed and maintained by UNEP/GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.
+MapX is a platform developed and maintained by GRID-Geneva ("we," "our," or "us") to support  environmental decision-making by transforming data into actionable information.

-This **Privacy policy** explains how UNEP/GRID-Geneva collects, uses, and protects the personal data of users interacting with MapX.
-UNEP/GRID-Geneva is committed to safeguarding user privacy and adhering to applicable data protection laws, including the General Data Protection Regulation (GDPR).
+This **Privacy policy** explains how GRID-Geneva collects, uses, and protects the personal data of users interacting with MapX.
+GRID-Geneva is committed to safeguarding user privacy and adhering to applicable data protection laws, including the General Data Protection Regulation (GDPR).

 By accessing and using MapX, you agree to comply with this **Privacy policy**.
 If you do not agree to these terms, please discontinue your use of MapX.

 Who we are
 ----------